 REGIONAL DECISIONS ON A COORDINATION MECHANISM FOR OCEAN GOVERNANCE

-A milestone decision on Ocean Governance for the Wider Caribbean was taken during the UNDP/GEF CLME+ Project Steering Committee Meeting celebrated from 16 to 18 June 2020, where more than 20 countries along with 14 organizations from the Wider Caribbean region convened to lay out the foundations for a regional "Ocean Governance" Coordination Mechanism.
+A milestone decision on Ocean Governance for the Wider Caribbean was obtained during the UNDP/GEF CLME+ Project Steering Committee (PSC) Meeting celebrated from 16 to 18 June 2020, where more than 20 countries along with 14 organizations from the Wider Caribbean region convened to lay out the foundations for a regional "Ocean Governance" Coordination Mechanism.

 The CM will seek to enhance collaboration and coordination for the conservation and sustainable use of the Caribbean and North Brazil Shelf Large Marine Ecosystems.
 In connection to this decision, members of the Steering Committee decided in key aspects of this Coordination Mechanism, which was requested under Action 3.2 of SAP CLME+